-Innovation is core to our business strategy.
+Innovation is core to our Business Strategy.
 We innovate to adapt to the changes in our network, facilitate the delivery of Net Zero and continue to improve our network performance and customer service.
 To ensure that our network remains affordable, we are continuously providing more flexible solutions that are better, cheaper or quicker than the current ways of doing things.

-We rely on innovation to be seen as a leading performer in network performance and customer service.
 Our Innovation Strategy is shaped by the industry challenges and our ethos as a company.